arlyon/arlyon.co/content/articles/principles.md

 ## Miscellaneous

 - 80% of the work is accomplished in 20% of the time
-- Statistically, the best time to settle down is after you have met 40% of your lifetime partners.
+- statistically, the best time to settle down is after you have met 40% of your lifetime partners.
 If you want to settle down in 10 years, date and reject people for the first 4 years, then pick the next person who is better than all the previous partners. ie. get rejected, *it's good for you.*